 Classic Car Maintenance

 Your old car needs your help in order to perform it's best and hold it's value.
-Classic car maintenance includes cleaning, engine tune-up, proper oil change, correct coolant and coolant level, and tire maintenance.
+Classic car maintenance starts with fun easy stuff like cleaning, but there's also oil changes, tune-ups, correct coolant and coolant level, and tire maintenance.

 Classic Car Maintenance